 A Reversal In The Nature Of Authority

 When enough spoilt children become citizens, their joint influence changes the mode of the society from vital — concerned with achievements— to venal, concerned with indulgence; a reversal that obtains a reversal in the nature of authority throughout the society.
 In the family the sensible rule demanded by parents becomes the silly rule demanded by spoilt children.
 In the community the sensible rule demanded by a monarch becomes the silly rule demanded by selfish citizens — democracy.

-The first undeniable symptom of the corruption of tradition is when the populace demand a change from traditional to popular rule, for this must obtain a class war that wrests power from the traditional ruler and hands it to agents of the popular will.
+An undeniable symptom of the start of the corruption of tradition is when the populace demand a change from traditional to popular rule, for this must obtain a class war that wrests power from the traditional ruler and hands it to agents of the popular will.

 Corruption Of Tradition Is The Slide Into Communal Senility

 As tradition supplies both the understanding and the strength of the society, the corruption of tradition is the destruction of the mind and strength of the society and must render the society senile.

 Only The Appearance Of A Society Will Remain